-Nature of Organization The Lion Scouts -A fun introduction to the Scouting program for kindergarten-age youth eager to get going!
+Nature of Organization TheCouncil, Boy Scouts of America ("the Council") operates in City, State, including the counties of, and The Council has camping facilities located within its service area.
+The Council also maintains control of a trust fund with a corporate trustee, which was established for the benefit of the Council [as applicable].
+The Council is an independent not-for-profit organization devoted to promoting, within the territory covered by the charter from time to time granted it by the Boy Scouts of America and in accordance with the Congressional Charter, Bylaws, and Rules and Regulations of the Boy Scouts of America, the Scouting programs of promoting the ability of boys and girls, and young men and women to do things for themselves and others, training them in Scoutcraft, and teaching them patriotism, courage, self-reliance, and kindred virtues, using the methods which are now in common use by the Boy Scouts of America.
+In addition to support for organizational and programmatic Scouting activities, the National Council of the Boy Scouts of America ( the "National Council") provides components of the Council's employee benefit plans (see Note) and liability insurance programs (see Note) as well as components of the Council's technology, software, and other items.
+The Council delivered Scouting to youth members in 2020.
+Scouting programs include the following: Lion Scouts -A fun introduction to the Scouting program for kindergarten-age youth eager to get going!
 Lions do adventures with their adult partners and other Lions every month.
 This program introduces youth and their families to Scouting and the outdoors as it builds a foundation of character.
 A Lion den is part of the Cub Scout pack.
 Tiger Scouts -One-year, family-oriented program for a group of teams, each consisting of a first grade (or 7-year-old) boy or girl and an adult partner (usually a parent).
 A Tiger den is part of the Cub Scout pack.
-Cub Scouting -Family- and community-centered approach to learning citizenship, compassion, and courage through service projects, ceremonies, games, and other activities promoting character development and physical fitness.
+Cub Scouting-Family- and community-centered approach to learning citizenship, compassion, and courage through service projects, ceremonies, games, and other activities promoting character development and physical fitness.
 Scouts BSA - Scouts BSA is a year-round program for youth 11-17 years old that provides fun, adventure, learning, challenge, and responsibility to help them become the best version of themselves.
-Venturing -Provides experiences to help young men and women, ages 14-or 13 with completion of the eighth grade-through 20, become mature, responsible, caring adults.
+Venturing-Provides experiences to help young men and women, ages 14-or 13 with completion of the eighth grade-through 20, become mature, responsible, caring adults.
 Young people learn leadership skills and participate in challenging outdoor activities, including having access to Boy Scout camping properties, a recognition program, and Youth Protection training.